sullrich/ah4c/README.md

-### This is a fork of https://github.com/tmm1/androidhdmi-for-channels with these features:
+### Eye candy

 ![image](static/status_ss.png)
 (built in stats gui)

+### This is a fork of https://github.com/tmm1/androidhdmi-for-channels with these features:

 0. ENV variable support
 1. Standardize and improve script durability / reliability